uglyboy77/UglyBoy-s-Portfolio-/README.md

 🔗<strong>Usage</strong><br>
 <hr>
 https://uglyboy77.github.io/UglyBoy-s-Portfolio-/
-clink on the above link to be able to access the website and provide any bugs or problems you encountered.
+click on the above link to be able to access the website and provide any bugs or problems you encountered.